Farama-Foundation/Minigrid/README.md

 - Toggle (interact with objects)
 - Wait (noop, do nothing)

+By default, sparse rewards are given for reaching a green goal tile.
+A reward of 1 is given for success, and zero for failure.
+There is also an environment-specific time step limit for completing the task.
-By default, sparse rewards for reaching a goal square are provided, but you can define your own reward function by creating a class derived from MiniGridEnv.
+You can define your own reward function by creating a class derived from `MiniGridEnv`.
 Extending the environment with new object types or action should be very easy.
 If you wish to do this, you should take a look at the [gym_minigrid/minigrid.py](gym_minigrid/minigrid.py) source file.

 ## Included Environments